Psychology of Referral: What Really Motivates Customers to Refer a Friend

-Through delivering more than 4.5 million referrals, we’ve distilled referral marketing into the exact science of Referral Engineering®.
+Through delivering more than 6 million referrals, we’ve distilled referral marketing into an exact science.

-During this time we’ve picked up an in-depth knowledge of the psychological principles that can either compel your customer to refer, or stop them in their tracks.
+During this time we’ve picked up an in-depth knowledge of the psychology of referral: the principles that can either compel your customer to refer, or stop them in their tracks.

-As we’ll explore in this blog, successful referral schemes go beyond incentives.
+As we’ll explore in this blog, the best referral programs go beyond incentives.
 They understand the deep pull of social rewards.
 They consider the complexity and delicacy of the social relationships they’re trying to tap into.

-Because, ultimately, successful referral marketing relies on connection.
+Because, ultimately, successful referral marketing campaigns rely on connection.

 We crave connection